Dissertation Title: How Will I Know? An Epistemology of Legal Ethics

 I am studying the application of virtue epistemology to the field of legal ethics.
 Virtue epistemology applies Aristotelian ways of thinking about ethics to the study of knowledge.
 Thus, a virtue epistemologist would ask what it means to be epistemically virtuous, i.e. virtuous with respect to the production of knowledge.

 Lawyers have roles and duties in knowledge production in legal systems.
-These roles and duties arise everywhere from contexts such as litigation (relating to confidentiality, evidence, examination of witnesses, etc.) to negotiation and mediation (where lawyers also often control and influence the flow of information).
+These roles and duties arise everywhere from contexts such as litigation (relating to keeping confidentiality, presenting evidence, examining witnesses, etc.) to negotiation and mediation (where lawyers also often control and influence the flow of information).
 These epistemic roles and duties come with roughly concordant ethical roles and duties.
-I am looking into the ways in which approaching the roles and duties lawyers from the perspective of knowledge production can enrich the philosophical and ethical picture that we have of lawyers.
+I am looking into the ways in which approaching the roles and duties of lawyers from the perspective of knowledge production can enrich the philosophical and ethical picture that we have of lawyers.

 - Masters of Law (LLM) - Osgoode Hall Law School